railsbridge/docs/sites/workshop/teacher_training.deck.md

 *  Keep track of students' backgrounds and call back during the class
     * "Oh, you're a DBA, you'll like this part"
 *  Humor

+# How to set up a welcoming classroom environment?
+4

 * Students have diverse backgrounds
   * Treat them with respect and humility
   * Try to learn from your students' expertise